synw/django-mogo/README.md

 ==============

 Starter kit for Django 1.8 projects [ ! *Work in progress* ].
-Installs a set of django modules with batteries: provides default templates and css and default js libs to get a good starting base for new projects.
+Installs a set of django modules with batteries: provides default templates, css classes and some js libs to get a good starting base for new projects.

 Features
 --------------